 Prior to joining Laurier in 1989, I was a postdoctoral research fellow at the University of Auckland, New Zealand and the University of Toronto, and a research associate at the University of Toronto.

-I am a fellow of the American Psychological Association and a member of the American Psychological Society, the Psychonomic Society and the Canadian Society for Brain, Behaviour and Cognitive Science.
+I am a Fellow of the American Psychological Association, the American Psychological Society, and the Psychonomic Society, and a Fellow and Past-President of the Canadian Society for Brain, Behaviour and Cognitive Science.

 Research Interests / Ongoing Projects